muratk5n/thirdwave/en/README.md

 ---

-After Rome invaded Gaul, today's France, did French people change?
+After Rome invaded Gaul, today's France, did the natives people change?
 Did they become Italian-like?
 I dont think so.. no more than they already are similar due to being around the same region.
 I remember one Julius Ceasar observation of the Celts [parahr] "Celt men are given to frequent displays of bravery".
-Isn't that how ppl are still like are over there?
+Isn't that how natives are still like are over there though?
 Look at that Spiderman guy climbing buildings.

 ---

 They mixed Catholicism and Vodoo, so it's like Vodoo Christianity..
-So weird..
-Shows many things can mix with many other things, and the regional, culture (codes) are extremely entrenched.
+Shows many things can mix with many other things, and the regional, culture (codes) can be extremely entrenched.

 ---